 Statement of Principles

-Tasman Park Children's Centre acknowledges and pays respect to Jerrinja tribe past present and emerging as the traditional custodians of this land.
+Tasman Park Children's Centre acknowledges and pays respect to the Wadi Wadi tribe past present and emerging as the traditional custodians of this land.

-Tasman Park Children’s Centre is committed to following our core aims and beliefs in our philosophy and in our mission statement.
+Tasman Park Children’s Centre is committed to following our core aims and beliefs in our aims and our philosophy.

 Philosophy